Keonapang/protein-binder-design/README.md

     contigs="15-20" # RFDiffusion input; sets the expected length of peptide to be between 15-20aa diffusion=50 # recommended range: 20-50
     temp=0.5 # recommended range range: 0.2 to 0.8
-    num_seq=1 # one peptide binder per target sequence (do not modify)
+    i=5 # number of iterations for each target sequence num_seq=1 # one peptide binder per target sequence (do not modify)

     # Export API key